KAI-YUE/myweb/content/post/biography.md

 # metaAlignment: center
 ---

 I am Kai Yue, a Ph.D. student majored in Electrical Engineering at North Carolina State University.
 Currently, I am supervised by Prof. [Chau-Wai Wong](https://people.engr.ncsu.edu/cwong9/index.html) and Prof. [Huaiyu Dai](https://www.ece.ncsu.edu/people/hdai/), focusing on the cross-disciplinary research of machine learning and communication.
-Before I join NC State, I graduated with a B.Eng. in Electronic and Information Engineering from the University of Science and Technology of China.
+Before I joined NC State, I graduated with a B.E. in Electronic and Information Engineering from the University of Science and Technology of China.

 <!--more-->

 My research interests include but not limited to :
 - Federated Learning
+- Machine Learning
-- Video Compression
+- Video Coding
+- Image Processing

 <!-- I served as
 - Conference reviewer of [WIFS 2020](https://www.wifs2020.nyu.edu/). -->